bwheelz36/ElectronPhaseSpace/ReadMe.md

 ## Liability

 This seems to work properly, but no promises!
 See license file for exact terms of use.
-If you do find errors please fix and push back or get in touch.
+If you do find errors please fix and pull request or add an issue.